Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 The configuration settings will differ for OpenCV 3.1 as you can see above, but here we continue with the basic settings that imply the version 2.x.

-Go to the https://github.com/BVLC/caffe and download zip archive.
+Go to the https://github.com/BVLC/caffe and download the zip archive.
 Unpack it to ~/bin/ or any other location.
 Enter the caffe-master directory in the terminal window.

 Copy the Makefile.config.example to Makefile.config like this: